-Mr. Badavas, aged 64, retired in August, 2016 as Chairman and Chief Executive Officer of PlumChoice, a venture-backed technology, software and services company (since December 2011).
-He has served as a director on our Board of Directors (the "Board") since March 2006 and his term expires in 2017.
+Mr. Badavas, 65, retired in August, 2016 as Chairman and Chief Executive Officer of PlumChoice, a venture-backed technology, software and services company (since December 2011).
+He has served as a director on our Board since March 2006 and his term expires in 2020.